-How do you figure out what’s causing you problems in ACT Reading?
-Read our detailed post on what's actually tested, our article that covers the best ways to read the passages on ACT Reading, and our ultimate guide to ACT Reading.
+How do you figure out what’s causing you problems on ACT Reading?
+Read our detailed post on what's actually tested on the Reading section, our article that covers the best ways to read the passages on ACT Reading, and our ultimate guide to ACT Reading.

 For more tips on how to master the ACT, read our complete guide by PrepScholar's resident perfect scorer.

 Want to improve your ACT score by 4 points?